-Governmental Regulation -- E-Commerce and the Internet.
+Governmental Regulation - E-Commerce and the Internet.
 The e-commerce environment is rapidly changing and federal and state regulation relating to the Internet and e-commerce is evolving.
 Laws and regulations have been enacted in many jurisdictions with respect to the Internet, covering issues such as user privacy, pricing, taxation, content, copyrights, distribution, antitrust and quality of products and services, and other jurisdictions are considering imposing additional restrictions.
 The interpretation and application of these laws are in a state of flux.
 These laws may be interpreted and applied inconsistently from country to country and our current policies and practices may not be consistent with those interpretations and applications.
 Complying with these varying international requirements could cause us to incur substantial costs or require us to change our business practices in a manner adverse to our business.
 In addition, we are subject to the possibility of security breaches, which themselves may result in a violation of these laws.
 Additionally, the growth of e-commerce may trigger the development of stricter consumer protection laws.
 The adoption of such laws or regulations could reduce the rate of growth of the Internet, which could potentially decrease the usage of our website or could otherwise have a material adverse effect on our business.
 In addition, applicability to the Internet of existing laws governing issues such as taxation, libel, obscenity and personal privacy is uncertain.
 Although evolving, the vast majority of these laws were adopted prior to the advent of the Internet and related technologies and, as a result, do not contemplate or address the unique issues of the Internet and related technologies.
 We do not expect that the costs and effects of compliance with environmental laws will have a material impact upon our business.

 Intellectual Property.
 While the Company owns intellectual property and we expect to continue to protect our intellectual property as permitted under the law, we also rely upon the expertise, innovation and know-how of our employees to develop our technologies and services.
-We have spent approximately \$994,580 and \$906,966 in 2011 and 2010, respectively, for the research and development of our technologies and services.
-The following table presents the components of development costs for the years ending December 31, 2011 and 2010.
+We have spent approximately \$952,429 and \$994,580 in 2012 and 2011, respectively, for the research and development of our technologies and services.
+The following table presents the components of development costs for the years ending December 31, 2012 and 2011.

-Research and Development Expenses for the years ended December 31
+Research and Development Expenses for the years ended December 31,

-for the years chucu December 51,

-2011 2010
+2012 2 2011

-Salaries and benefits \$ 592,019 \$ 666,227
+Salaries and benefits \$ 587,104 \$ 592,019

-Consulting 336,376 217,327
+Consulting 335,392 336,376

-Software and supplies 66,185 14,412
+Software and supplies 27,921 66,185

-Rent - 9,000

-\$ 994,580 \$ 906,966
+Total \$ 950,417 \$ 994,580